 In traditional finance, the typical DeFi cases include the existing financial sector.
 We are thoroughly informed about its applications and pressure points, after all.
 DeFi proposes the involvement of no intermediaries, fewer charges, and fewer unreasonable rule-based exemptions.
 We can describe the variations between centralized exchanges and decentralized exchanges (or DEXes) in a similar manner.

 The explanation for this can be an inefficient user interface.
 It results in a lack of acceptance as well as a lack of assets for enhancement and liquidity assets.
 Ultimately, it hinders scalability and highlights the technological shortcomings of DEXes.
 Account termination is irreversible and solely a user's fault.
 There are fewer resources available to address this challenge.
 Also, poor liquidity is another concern.
-As more users deal on the DEX than expected, the scalability challenges get worsened.
+As more users trade with the DEX than expected, the scalability challenges increase.
 It leads to clogging the network and transaction times with increased fees (if there are any) and other alarming side effects.

 We must first maintain the strengths of basics for DEXes to solve their scalability issues and prosper.
 It requires selecting the correct blockchain platform on which the DEX runs.

 Each blockchain comes with its advantages and limitations.
-Any exchange must select carefully upon which framework their venture is developed.
-For example, the technical requirements of a DEX Network should be designed from the beginning as a framework for decentralization.
-It must have frameworks that not only minimize scalability burden but also match up to stringent security requirements.
+Any exchange must select carefully upon which framework for the project development.
+For example, stakeholders must consider the technical requirements of a DEX design from the beginning as a framework for decentralization.
+It must have frameworks that not only minimize the scalability burden but also match up to stringent security requirements.

 Privacy-preserving technology may be the most distinctive feature.
 It helps developers, while still being useful for end-users, to enable the execution of transactions that respect privacy principles.
 It also makes it easier to adhere to securities laws with the underlying trustless protocol powered by blockchain.